reshufflehq/reshuffle-movieposter-example/README.md

 This is a two stage process.
 The code first uses Reshuffle's [Entertainment Identifier Registry (EIDR)](https://eidr.org/) connector to resolve the movie name into a standaridized movie ID.
-It then uses the [Movies Anywhere](https://moviesanywhere.com/) to lookup to movie poster image given this ID.
+It then uses the [Movies Anywhere](https://moviesanywhere.com/) public API to lookup a movie poster image given this ID.

 #### Usage

-First install the example and start the Reshuffle server:
+Install this example and start it:

 ```bash
 npm install reshuffle-movieposter-example
 npm run start
 ```

-This will start a web server at local port 8000.
-Then point your browser to the local URL
+This will start Reshuffle, which starts a web server at local port 8000.
+Point your browser to the local URL:

 `http://localhost:8000/movie-poster?name=abominable`